sourcegraph/handbook/content/direction/code-graph/batch-changes/index.md

 ### Enterprise scale

+We have the overarching goal to [level up our enterprise-ready features](../index.md#level-up-our-enterprise-ready-features).
 Batch Changes is successfully adopted by very large companies, with 10,000s of repositories.
 While there is no technical limitation for Batch Changes to run at that scale, there are 2 limitations in practice:

 - Creating changesets locally takes too long to be practical for very large-scale changes.
 - In companies with 10,000s of repositories, it is difficult for batch changes maintainers to understand what repositories they should target with a change, and to analyse the progress of a batch change.